 Our highly experienced instructor pilots are here to teach you to be a competent and skilled tailwheel pilot and have a good time doing it.
+Compare us with the competition and you won't be disappointed.
+Our instruction is top notch and reasonably priced.
+Central Oregon flying is year round and hard to beat in the Pacific Northwest.

 6 hours ground & 10 hours flight